We've built something, but nobody can explain the first-use journey clearly.

 Prioritized next steps

-See what to fix, design, or ship first.
+A roadmap of what to fix, design, or ship first.

 More confident launch

-Move forward with stronger product clarity.
+Move forward with owned product design direction.

 Curated deliverables